 Written by Madeline Miller

 An extraordinary (and gay) retelling of the Battle of Troy from the POV of Patroclus (an awkward and exiled young prince) and Achilles (the half-god warrior).
 The narrative is imaginative, while the love story is timeless.

 Recommended by Rick Kong

 This powerful memoir by one of Out Adventures’ very own travellers, Kenny Porpora, is darkly comedic yet entirely enlightening.
 The novel was recommended by Porpora’s fellow Kenya: Safaris & Savannahs traveller, Rick Kong (pictured on the right).

 As a librarian, Marco was never going to recommend ONE piece of gay lit.
 Instead, he recommended an entire genre: queer young adult fiction!
 In no particular order, his list included They Both Die at the End (by Adam Silvera), The Gravity of Us (by Phil Stamper), Reverie (by Ryan La Sala), Every Day (by David Levithan), and, Ask the Passengers (by A. S. King).

 Written by Jeff Greenwald

 In the words of Brian himself, it’s “…about the uprising and demonstrations in Nepal in the 1990s, giving you a great insight into the people and culture while describing the sights and experiences that entice you to come and visit.
 I loved it and hope others will too.”

 Recommended by Anthony Nove

-Mark Manson’s wildly popular anti-self-help-self-help book takes ‘positive thinking’ to task.
-He argues the world is not fair, but it’s not always your fault.
+Mark Manson’s wildly popular anti-self-help-self-help book takes ‘positive thinking’ to the task.
+He argues the world is unfair, but it’s not always your fault.
 And admitting so is the first step to living a happier life.